 Students desiring a broader range of courses than is found in a single discipline may choose a divisional major.
 The following provisions govern this program:

-- Students interested in this major should meet with the associate dean of humanities and fine arts who, in consultation with the student, will select an advisor or advisors.
-Together the student and advisors will structure a major program.
+- Students interested in this major should meet with the Associate Dean of Humanities and Fine Arts, who in consultation with the student will select an advisor or advisors.
+Together the student and advisor will structure a major program.

 - HUMA 100 (Introduction to Humanities) must be included in the major program.
 HUMA 100 should be an early part of the major program.

 - There must be a course at the end of the program that has as its objective helping the student focus and synthesize the work he or she has done.

 - Students must provide in their proposal a program rationale, an individualized statement of academic and career goals and objectives, courses included, and a semester completion plan including General Education.
 Courses must have a certain relevance to the student’s explicit purposes and the overall program should exhibit reasonable integrity.

 - This proposal must be submitted to the Associate Dean of Humanities and Fine Arts.